3geek14/Realms/Omnibus.md

 Any serious issue(s) may be brought to the attention of the Event Holders' List.
 If at least 50% of the EHs agree that a personal meeting is required to discuss the issue(s), then an emergency EH meeting can be called.
 This meeting must be attended by at least 50% of legal Event Holders.
-[For this putpose, a legal event holder has thrown a legal event this calendar year or was eligible to vote at the most recent EHC.]{.new} The person calling for the meeting will work with the organizers of the upcoming Players' Meeting and Event Holders'
+[For this purpose, a legal event holder has thrown a legal event this calendar year or was eligible to vote at the most recent EHC.]{.new} The person calling for the meeting will work with the organizers of the upcoming Players' Meeting and Event Holders'